microsoft/Nonprofits/ProductsAndServices/ActivisimAndAwareness/SocialListening/KeywordSentimentAnalysis/readme.md

 These systems have three features you can customize:
 * The search terms/keywords to identify in the newsfeed or on twitter
-* The ability to control the costs by enabling you to set limited for the search criteria (e.g., how often you perform an update)
+* The ability to control the costs by enabling you to set limits for the search criteria (e.g., how often you perform an update)
 * The ability to choose which languages to monitor

 Features in progress include: